mkandziora/PhylUp/how_to_start.md

 (! set PATH=%PATH%:  it takes the current path and sets PATH to it.)

 #### 2.a) download PhylUp using the command line:
-* as a normal package: `git clone https://github.com/blubbundbla/PhylUp.git`
+* as a normal package: `wget  https://github.com/blubbundbla/PhylUp/archive/master.zip`
 * as a git repository: `git clone 'git@github.com:blubbundbla/PhylUp.git'`

 #### 2.b) install a virtual environment